subdit/family-activity-tracker-api/README.md

 : https://git.generalassemb.ly/ga-wdi-boston/rails-api-examples-walkthrough

 ## The challenging ##
-My most challenging was setup Heroku to support the PostgreSQl database and link to the development to the production site.
+My most challenging was setup Heroku to support the PostgreSQL database and link to the development to the production site.

 Tips: run the server in the same time both backend and Frontend